Narayan R. Kamath: Educator

 NRK taught several chemical engineering courses at the postgraduate and undergraduate levels.
 He also developed and taught a course on economics of chemical industries.
 He was an effective teacher.
 Rekha Rege Nadkarni (1968 Chemical), the first woman to graduate in chemical engineering from an IIT, says, “Professor Kamath’s unique style of teaching, using humor to drive a point home, is something I have cherished all these years.”.

 As an educator, NRK always connected with his students.
 As an example, when Rajendra Shende, a newly admitted undergraduate student, first met him, NRK asked him, “Tell me how you are doing, my friend.”
 Mr. Shende, in response, told him in his messy English that he was from a small village and asked NRK how he should study to get good grades.
 NRK responded, “You come from a small village?
 Me too!
 And remember, those from small villages will have no problem learning chemical engineering at IIT.
 Everything that takes place in the villages is chemical engineering.
 Right from making fertilizer from cow dung to making jaggery and desi liquor by fermentation, it is all chemical engineering, my friend.
 So, you are in the right place.
 Come to me if you have any difficulties.’’
 Shende felt reassured.

 History of Technology: A Unique Required Course Taught by NRK: For an engineer, despite the IITs’ innovative education, future technological developments are always uncertain and largely unknown.
 The only way one can deal with rapidly evolving developments is to have knowledge about the past.
 This was the goal of the first-year required course, History of Technology.
 NRK taught all three sections.
 When he came to the first lecture on the history of technology, he wrote the raison ďetre of the course on the backboard, “Where there is no knowledge of the past, there is no vision for the future.”
-At his urging, one of his students, who has spent over five decades in academia, pursued research in the history of technology and published several papers, two of which he dedicated to NRK.
+At his urging, one of his students, Kalyan Singhal, who has spent over five decades in academia, pursued research in the history of technology and published several papers, two of which he dedicated to NRK.

 Philanthropy

 When Professor Kamath retired in 1974 and heard that his childhood school had financial difficulties, he donated the equivalent of his three years’ salary to the school.
-When Mrs. Kamath passed away in 2008, she left all their assets to charities, primarily to the professional societies, including the Colour Society, that Professor Kamath had founded.
+When Mrs. Kamath died in 2008, she left all their assets to charities, primarily to the professional societies, including the Colour Society, that Professor Kamath had founded.